Protecting Patients from Sexual Abuse and Misconduct course

 Who must complete this course?

-Yes, all applicants will complete this course during the permit process.
+Not yet, all applicants will complete this course during the permit process starting October 1, 2022.

 ALL DOMAINS OF PRACTICE